dnvlz/DiffractionGratings/README.md

 central axis of the system, is given by
 $$I(x)=\int_{-w/2}^{w/2}\bigg|\sqrt{q(u)}e^{i2\pi x u/\lambda f}du \bigg|^2,$$
 where $q(u)$ is the intensity transmission function of the diffraction grating at a distance $u$ from the central axis, i.e., the fraction of the incident light that the grating lets through.
-We consider a grating with transmission function $q(u) = sin^2 \alpha u$.
-We wrote a Python function $q(u)$ that returns the transmission function $q(u) = sin^2 \alpha u$  at position $u$ for a grating whose slits have separation $20 \mu m$.
-We used this function in a program to calculate and graph the intensity of the diffraction pattern produced by such a grating having ten slits in total, if the incident light has wavelength $\lambda = 500 nm$.
+We consider a grating with transmission function $q(u) = sin^2 \alpha u$ for a grating whose slits have separation $20 \mu m$.
+With this function, we calculate and graph the intensity of the diffraction pattern produced by the grating having ten slits in total, when the incident light has wavelength $\lambda = 500 nm$.
 We assume the lens has a focal length of 1 meter and the screen is 10 cm wide.
-We created a visualization of how the diffraction pattern would look on the screen using a density plot.
+A visualization of how the diffraction pattern would look on the screen using a density plot is shown.